 UMW is open to any woman who would enjoy the companionship of other women and is someone who is dedicated to supporting

 missions near and far.
 Click here for YOUR INVITATION to join.
 UMW raises money for mission projects locally, in Montana, nationally and globally.

 UMW meets the first Thursday Oct-Dec and Feb-April.
-All meetings are at 1:00 for dessert, program and business meeting.
+All meetings are at 1:00 for dessert, program and business meeting, unless otherwise announced.

 Other activities include: March 5th Ash Wednesday Souper Supper, March 29th Flea Market, in July families will attend a community band concert at Bonner Park, September Pizza Party at the Carousel, October Apple Pie sales, and December14th Candy Sale.

 Contact President Ellie Barnes 549-1384 for more information.